 REAL SALT LAKE CAN WIN IF

-They beat LAFC in the wide areas of the pitch.
-RSL has dangerous personnel on the flanks that look to cross into their opponent’s box, and if they can do well there, the goals could follow.
+They finish their chances better than they did in the previous matches vs. LAFC.
+While depleted, RSL has dangerous personnel on the flanks that look to cross into their opponent’s box, and if they can do well there, the goals could follow.